1coderookie/KobraGoNeoInsights/docs/calibration.md

 There are many websites and YouTube guides out there to find which are already covering this wide topic of calibration, so I'd recommend to do a little research by your own.
 However, to make this journey a bit easier for you to begin with, I'll list some pages that I personally found useful in the following section.

 For further sources of information also check out the chapter ["Further Sources"](further_sources.md).

+If you encounter problems, check out the chapter ["Problems"](problems.md), you might find your problem and a solution mentioned there.

 ---

 ## Calibration Guides